dryruby/ebnf/examples/isoebnf/README.md

      (rule start_repeat_symbol (alt "{" "(:"))
      (rule end_repeat_symbol (alt "}" ":)")))

+This can then be used as input to {EBNF.parse} to transform EBNF to PEG for parsing examples of the grammar using {EBNF::PEG::Parser}.

+    ebnf --input-format sxp --peg ebnf.sxp -o ebnf.peg.sxp

 Note, however, that ISO EBNF doesn't distinguish between terminal rules and non-terminal rules, so all rules are parsed as non-terminal rules with strings the only terminals.
 Whereas, the {file:iso-ebnf.ebnf W3C EBNF definition of the grammar} does use terminal rules.

-This can then be used as input to {EBNF.parse} to transform EBNF to PEG for parsing examples of the grammar using {EBNF::PEG::Parser}.

-    ebnf --input-format sxp --peg ebnf.sxp -o ebnf.peg.sxp
+When parsing files with this grammar, rules that are all capitalized _will_ be treated as terminal productions, although this is an proprietary interpretation of the specification.

 ## Example Walkthrough